Braised Lamb or Goat Sausages

 - Heat a 3 quart sauce pot with the cooking oil until hot.
 Add the sausages and allow to cook for a few minutes on medium heat until lightly browned on both sides.

-- Meanwhile, finely chop the garlic and onion together and add to the pan with the sausages and cook for 3-4 minutes or until softened.
-Add the red wine, along with the tomato puree, bring to a simmer, cover and cook in the oven for 2 hours at 275 F.
+- Add the browned lamb sausages back to the pan.
+Add the tomato puree and stock, bring to a simmer, cover and cook in the oven for 2 hours at 275 F.

 - Remove the pan from the oven carefully, remove the lid, and tilt the pan, spooning off excess oil and discarding.
 Remove the sausages from the pan, add the pasta, which should be hot, stir to mix with the sauce, adding the parsley and butter and mixing.